google/flutter-desktop-embedding/plugins/README.md

 handles that automatically).

 An overview of the approach for each platform is below.
-See the `testbed` example of including optional plugins, including the changes to each platform's runner in the corresponding platform directory.
+See the `testbed` application for an example of including optional plugins, including the changes to each platform's runner in the corresponding platform directory.

 ### Dart